EtherealFog/aoc2017/README.md

-# Advent of Code 2017
+# I try to complete Advent of Code 2017
 http://adventofcode.com